Top Mesothelioma Specialists for Robotic Surgery

-For some pleural mesothelioma patients, an aggressive tumor-removing surgery such as an extrapleural pneumonectomy (EPP) offers the best chance of extending survival.
-During an EPP, surgeons remove the diseased lung, as well as parts of the tough, fibrous protective lining surrounding the heart and chest, nearby lymph nodes and part of the diaphragm if necessary.
+Aggressive tumor-removing surgery is improved with robotic techniques.
+An extrapleural pneumonectomy (EPP) is a good example.
+During an EPP, surgeons remove the diseased lung.
+They also remove parts of the lining surrounding the heart and chest, nearby lymph nodes and part of the diaphragm if necessary.

-However, EPP procedures carry great risks.
-The invasive procedure involves a difficult recovery period, and surgeons often discover patients are poor candidates for surgery only after making a major incision to open the chest.
+EPP procedures carry great risks.
+The invasive procedure involves a difficult recovery period.
+Surgeons often discover patients are poor candidates for surgery only after making a major incision to open the chest.